Jerry Brown wraps a 5-decade history in California politics

 “I do not know what I would do if I were dying in prolonged and excruciating pain.
 I am certain, however, that it would be a comfort to be able to consider the options afforded by this bill,” Brown wrote.
 “And I wouldn’t deny that right to others.”

 Brown, who leaves office Jan.
-7, has signed thousands of bills, but this one stands out to Dana Williamson, Brown’s cabinet secretary at the time.
+7, has signed thousands of bills , but this one stands out to Dana Williamson, Brown’s cabinet secretary at the time.

 Most Read Business Stories